 |August 1||Final deadline to apply to the Honors College for fall term 2020|

 Winter and Spring Term Applicants

-- Current Students: Apply by submitting this application.
-Students considering transferring to Honors in their Senior year must meet with Honors Advisor Brianna Avery to review their plan for completing the senior thesis prior to applying to the Honors College.
-Term application deadlines are the same as those for Sophomores and Juniors.
+Current PSU students interested in enrolling in the Honors College should follow the instructions above to apply.
+If you are considering enrolling in Honors in your Senior year must meet with Honors advisor Brianna Avery prior to applying, to review your plan for completing the senior thesis.
+Application deadlines are the same as those for Sophomores and Juniors.

 To be considered for the Honors College, applicants must answer the following essay questions (minimum of 250 words each).
 The minimum word requirement for each essay answer is 300 words; 500 words is the maximum.
 We suggest you write and edit your responses in a separate document and paste them into this application.

 For further information about the vibrant community, interdisciplinary curriculum, and research opportunities, visit University Honors College.

 You are required to respond to question 1.
 You must also respond to either 2a or 2b to be considered for admission to the Honors College.
 Write a carefully composed, 300-500 word essay in response to the prompts.

 Question 1: Describe a topic, activity, idea, or concept you find so engaging that it makes you lose all track of time.
 How did you come to develop this interest?
 What is the experience like when you are engaged with it?
 Why does it captivate you?
 What or who do you turn to when you want to learn more?
 What can we learn about you from this interest or passion?